Ryanb58/ryanb58.github.io/content/posts/2022-09-25-power-platform-sap-connector-enhancements.md

 published = true
 +++++

-    Disclosure, I am on the team that helped build the following...
+    Disclosure, I am on the team that helped build the following.

 Last weeek, at the power platform conference, Charles Lamanna, Stephen Siciliano, and Jon Gilman showed off some impressive  Power Platform + SAP integrations.